christopher-aube/iron-legends/story/chapter-03.md

 - Gem inquiry
 - Master of disguise
 - Finding Egar
-- Getting into the catacombs
+- Into the catacombs
 - Freeing William
-- Fighting the way out
+- Ascending the tower
-- Loot
 - Hiding in plain sight